Inside Katy Perry and Orlando Bloom's Family Trip to Italy - E! Online

 Perry and Bloom got engaged on Valentine's Day in 2019 and welcomed their first child together in August 2020.
 In a recent interview with L'Officiel, the 13-time Grammy nominee opened up about the unconditional love she receives from her daughter.

-"As a performer I've always relied on the love and acceptance and validation of the outside world and that ultimately can waver at times," she said.
-"When you have a child, you have someone who looks at you and doesn't know anything on your resume, doesn't know anything about your bank account, doesn't know anything, doesn't care, and just loves you."
+"As a performer, I've always relied on the love and acceptance and validation of the outside world and that ultimately can waver at times," she said.
+"When you have a child, you have someone who looks at you and doesn't know anything on your résumé, doesn't know anything about your bank account, doesn't know anything, doesn't care, and just loves you."

 And this love, she added, is "everything I think I was looking for."